RajiVenkat89/SingaporeFlatResalePrediction/README.md

 ### Resale Price Prediction
 To predict the resale price of a Singapore Flats, follow these steps:
-1.Click on the render link of the application
+1. Click on the render link of the application
 2. Fill in the following required information:
 	-Registration Year
 	-Registration Month